Vision Transformer with Super Token Sampling: Experiments

 \subsection{Semantic Segmentation}

 \textbf{Settings.} We conduct semantic segmentation experiments on the ADE20K dataset\cite{zhou2019semantic}.
-We adopt Upernet \cite{xiao2018unified} as the segmentation heads and replace the backbones with our SViT-B. We follow the setting in Swin Transformer~\cite{liu2021swin} to train Upernet for 160k iterations.
+We adopt Upernet \cite{xiao2018unified} as the segmentation heads and replace the backbones with our STViT-B. We follow the setting in Swin Transformer~\cite{liu2021swin} to train Upernet for 160k iterations.
+More details are provided in the Appendix C.

 \textbf{Results.} We provide the comparison results on semantic segmentation in Table~\ref{results_segmentation}.
-Our SViT-B achieves \textbf{+3.1} higher mIOU than Swin transformer with similar model size and can even achieve \textbf{+2.6} higher mIOU than Swin transformer with larger model size.
+Our STViT-B achieves \textbf{+3.1} higher mIOU than Swin transformer with similar model size and can even achieve \textbf{+2.6} higher mIOU than Swin transformer with larger model size.
 It outperforms Uniformer by \textbf{+1.2} mIOU and \textbf{+1.2} Multi-Scale(MS) mIOU.
 The superior semantic segmentation performance further validates the effectiveness of our method.